teshnizi/LazyIter/README.md

   Explanation: If you intervene on nodes 0 and 4 simultaneously in different trails, you will discover direction of at least 8 edges.

   - **Active Learning**
   Active learning is a sub-problem of the Passive learning case where the target set contains only 1 node.
-Therefore, You can use **PLScore** for this purpose too.
+Therefore, You can use **pl_score** for this purpose too.

 ## Contribution